aaronyen0/MachineLearning/Neural Networks and Deep Learning(deeplearning.ai)/Week2/Logistic Regression Programming.md

     ![](https://i.imgur.com/oXgDjrT.gif)

-- Further analysis (optional/ungraded exercise)
+## Further analysis (optional/ungraded exercise)

-    **1. Choice of learning rate**
+- **Choice of learning rate**
     In order for Gradient Descent to work you must choose the learning rate wisely.
 The learning rate  αα  determines how rapidly we update the parameters.
 If the learning rate is too large we may "overshoot" the optimal value.
 Similarly, if it is too small we will need too many iterations to converge to the best values.
 That's why it is crucial to use a well-tuned learning rate.

     ```python
     learning_rates = [0.01, 0.001, 0.0001]